-When selecting the best physical location for the control equipment consider the following:
+To Select the best location for the control equipment, consider the following:

 - a.
 Make sure the control system is placed logically, while taking into consideration all elevator system components and non-elevator equipment sharing the space. - b.
 Use four 1/2" in diameter, Grade 8 bolts and four 3" x 3" x 3/16" carbon steel plated washers in the designated enclosure mounting holes to secure controller cabinet. - c.
-Provide adequate working space for control system installation, wiring, and maintenance.
-Elevator Controls standard equipment enclosures require front access only.
-This eliminates many constraints that would otherwise limit how equipment can be located. - d.
+Provide adequate working space for control system installation, wiring, and maintenance. - d.
 Do not install equipment where it may create a hazard. - WARNING: Install Pixel Control equipment according to all applicable electrical, fire, and building codes.
 Improper installation and/or equipment location may create a HAZARDOUS CONDITION. - e.
 Do not install control system components in areas or on surfaces where there is exposure to vibration that may be produced by other equipment.
 Modern control systems contain socket-mounted parts whose function may be compromised by vibration. - f.
 Provide adequate lighting for safety and efficiency. - g.
 An internet connection, with a fixed IP address, is desirable for access to Remote AssistTM from the EC factory technical support team. - h.
 If wireless service at the installation location is poor or intermittent, have a wired phone installed in the machine room.